megaease/easeagent/doc/development-guide.md

 5. Configuration API

 ##  Plugin Structure
-All plugin-modules are locate in the `plugins` folder under the top-level directory of Easeagent project and a plugin-module can contains serveral plugins, eg. a "Tracking Plugin" and a "Metirc Plugin".
+All plugin-modules are locate in the `plugins` folder under the top-level directory of Easeagent project and a plugin-module can contains several plugins, eg. a "Tracking Plugin" and a "Metric Plugin".
 ![image](./images/plugin-structure.png)

 Let's start with a simple plugin.